 So this leads us to our first examples of open source software.
 Linux and FreeBSD are open source software.
 Proprietary or commercial software is normally “closed source”, meaning the source code is a secret that only the software company can look at.
 Windows is completely closed source.
 OS X is to an extent.
 Much of the software at the core of OS X is built from open source software.
 Windows has an arguably unfair share of the market because Microsoft positioned themselves to have their version of DOS included on most new computers back in the old days and that has carried over to Windows.
 Many people argue that Windows is easier and that is why it has such a huge market share.
 However, it’s arguably easier for most people because of it’s huge market share making it more familiar.

-This market share allowed Microsoft to position itself in other software markets as well.
+This market share allowed Microsoft to position itself in other software and top software testing companies in the markets as well.
 For instance, today Microsoft’s Office Suite controls a huge market share as well.
 This creates a circular problem in that everyone who wishes to open an Office document whether it be a spreadsheet, presentation, or memo, has to have Office installed on their computer.
 However, it can also be stated that Microsoft finally delivered a standard on all these products.
 Back in the day there were many word processors and if person A wrote a document in Word Perfect, it was difficult for person B to open the document in Word.

 There is a better solution to the document standards though.
 The documents should be a standard, and that standard should be open.
 Meaning anyone who wants to write a word processor should adhere to the standard document type.
 It’s the same concept that we use today for our web browsers.
 It is important that all web sites have standard coding that all browsers can read.
 Microsoft tried to set that standard as well, and to this day Internet Explorer is one of the least standards compliant browsers available.
 Microsoft knew that if they controlled the standard, then everyone would have to use their products.